KhartesViewer/khartes/README.md

 As many fragments as you like can be made visible; their cross sections will all be overlaid on the Data Slices.
 This is useful if you want to compare different fragments.
-Note that the mesh of a given `Visible` fragment will not be overlaid on the Fragment View unless that fragment is also `Active`.
+Note that a given `Visible` fragment's mesh will not be overlaid on the Fragment View unless that fragment is also `Active`.

 In general use, only one fragment at a time can be actve; if you set a fragment to be active